ACL Part 1 - Introduction

 Introduction

 The anterior cruciate ligament (ACL) has a very important role in stabilizing the knee joint.
 It prevents the lower bone of the knee joint (tibia) from sliding forward on the top bone (femur).
 The ACL also has a role in providing rotational stability to the knee.
-ACL injuries have increased a lot over the past 20 years, especially in teenaged females.
-It is thought that the increased incidence of ACL injuries is due to the increase in higher intensity competitive sports and early specialization.
+ACL injuries have increased a lot over the past 20 years, especially in teenage females.
+It is thought that the increased incidence of ACL injuries is due to the increase in higher-intensity competitive sports and early specialization.

 ACL injuries can be sustained through both contact and non-contact injuries.
 Contact injuries occur when the knee receives a direct blow, usually when the foot is planted, such as in football.
 They account for approximately 30% of ACL injuries.
 Non-contact injuries are more common, accounting for approximately 70% of ACL injuries.
-These injuries usually occur when there is sudden deceleration, especially with a change of direction, landing from a jump, pivoting or twisting.
+These injuries usually occur when there is sudden deceleration, especially with a change of direction, landing from a jump, pivoting, or twisting.
 ACL injuries often occur in combination with medial collateral ligament (MCL) injuries and meniscus injuries.
 ACL Part 2 will focus on the risk factors for ACL injury.

 Reference:

 Anterior cruciate ligament injury.
-Physiopedia website available at: https://www.physio-pedia.com/Anterior_Cruciate_Ligament_(ACL)_Injury
+Physiopedia website, available at: https://www.physio-pedia.com/Anterior_Cruciate_Ligament_(ACL)_Injury